robclancy/xf-toolkit/README.md

-xf-toolkit
+XenForo Toolkit
 ==========

-A toolkit to use with XenForo for development
+A toolkit to use with XenForo for development.